 Why the Kaveri Engine Is Not Going Into Tejas

 A frequent question is: Will the Kaveri derivative engine power Tejas?
-The short answer is no – and here’s why:
+The short answer is no – at least not yet.

-- The original Kaveri could not meet the high-altitude thrust and thermal management requirements.
+- The original Kaveri couldn’t meet high-altitude thrust and thermal demands

-- Tejas Mk1A and Mk2 are already committed to the GE F404 and F414 engines, respectively.
+- Tejas Mk1A and Mk2 are committed to GE F404 and F414 engines

 Also Read: 97 Additional Tejas Mk1A Jets Ordered: Why GE F404 Still Dominates